tikurahul/play-explorer/README.md

 ```

 Now you should be all set to write JavaScript and build it.
+All you need to do is to `cd <yourWorkSpace>/public` and `gulp js`.
+This sets up a gulp watcher that incrementally rebuilds your JavaScript code.